castellanos-dev/jwt-allauth/docs/source/mfa_totp.rst

 - Self-service and admin-managed registration behave identically
 - Login and registration share the same bootstrap mechanism

  ✅ **Temporary Access Control:**
  - Setup challenges are single-purpose (MFA setup only)
-- Challenges are stored server-side in cache, not in tokens
+ - Challenges are stored server-side in the database via ``GenericTokenModel``, not in tokens or client-side storage
  - Challenges expire after 5 minutes

 ✅ **Respects Configuration:**
 - Cookie preferences (HTTP-only, Secure, SameSite) are honored